5 Excuses NOT To Go To Rehab – And How To Respond

 The truth is, very few people that enter addiction treatment programs do so willingly – and even fewer do so with a smile on their face and a kick in their step.
 A much larger percentage of people enter rehab angry, nervous, and with an external motivator pushing them towards help.

 If you are looking to be that motivator for the person in your life struggling with addiction, you are likely to face resistance.
-Individuals in active addiction often have excuses to not enter rehab – and in their mind, each of those excuses make sense.
+Individuals in active addiction often have excuses to not enter rehab – and in their mind, each of those excuses makes sense.
 Below are the excuses we often hear, why they aren’t valid – and what you can say to counter them:

 1. “I can’t go to rehab because I’ll get fired from my job.”

-This is a go-to response, and an easy one for those who are still functioning at a fairly high level in their addiction.
+This is a go-to response and an easy one for those who are still functioning at a fairly high level in their addiction.
 A person in active addiction will say they can’t go to a treatment program because of employment.
 First of all, legally speaking – a person cannot lose their job for seeking treatment for addiction.
 Most companies provide sick leave.
 Use it.
 Second, if you’re in active addiction, chances are you’ll lose your job at some point anyway – so you might as well go to rehab now while you still have benefits and income.
 Finally, if you don’t get help for your addiction – you won’t be able to work if you are in the ICU, in jail – or worse.

 2. “What about my kids and family?
 I can’t leave them.”

 Often times, people use their children and spouse as a reason not to go to rehab.
-Up front, this seems valid.
-However, if you’re drinking too much or getting high on Oxycontin or shooting heroin – it’s important to think what kind of mother, father or spouse you are for your family.
+Upfront, this seems valid.
+However, if you’re drinking too much or getting high on Oxycontin or shooting heroin – it’s important to think about what kind of mother, father or spouse you are for your family.
 In fact, if you’re in active addiction your family will most likely want you to leave and get help.
 If you’re a single parent, you may need help caring for your children while you’re away – but chances are, there will be people willing to step up and help care for them while you’re getting healthy.
 Remember, getting help, can often take a village.

 3. “I have to go to ______ (a wedding, Christmas dinner, vacation, work function, etc.)”